At doomed Peugeot plant, talk of betrayal and war

-AULNAY-SOUS-BOIS, France (Reuters) - Auto body painter Kamel Yousfi’s extended family emigrated from Algeria to work for Peugeot-Citroen in the 1970s.
+AULNAY-SOUS-BOIS, France, July 13 (Reuters) - Auto body painter Kamel Yousfi’s extended family emigrated from Algeria to work for Peugeot-Citroen in the 1970s.
 So news that the factory outside Paris where he has worked for most of his adult life will close came as an unforgiveable betrayal.

 His emotional response: to declare “war” on the company.

-Yousfi’s rage reflected the attitudes of dozens of unionized workers at the sprawling plant in the suburb of Aulnay-sous-Bois as they digested Thursday’s announcement that their workplace would be shuttered in 2014.
+Yousfi’s rage reflected the attitudes of dozens of unionised workers at the sprawling plant in the suburb of Aulnay-sous-Bois as they digested Thursday’s announcement that their workplace would be be shuttered in 2014.

 The furious response to the closure, which loss-making PSA Peugeot says is necessary due to overcapacity, stems partly from a Marxist-inspired union culture that casts relations between workers and management as a zero-sum class struggle.